Why is it important to keep older adults hydrated?

 Research shows evidence that dehydration affects the performance and brain function of people.

 With age, the body loses the ability to detect thirst and, therefore, to maintain adequate hydration.
-When you reach the age of 60, the problem worsens as you get older, which is why this sector is especially vulnerable, and you must anticipate the needs of your body and not always wait until you are thirsty to drink something.
+When you reach the age of 60, the problem worsens as you get older, which is why this sector is especially vulnerable, and you must anticipate the needs of your body.
+Do not wait to be thirsty to drink something.

-The hydration needs of the elderly are like those of the rest of adults older than 19 years: the adequate intake is between 2.5 liters in men and 2 liters in women, but the changes specific to age, and certain medications can entail to increase the risk and reduce the healthy water balance can have serious health consequences.
+The hydration needs of the elderly are like those of the rest of adults older than 19 years: the adequate intake is between 2.5 liters in men and 2 liters in women.

 Symptoms of dehydration in older adults

 - Headaches and migraines

 - Urinary tract infection